Microbial community and hemorrhoids

 4. Lifestyle as a Stabilizing Factor

 Regular exercise, stress-reducing routines, and avoiding prolonged sitting – especially on the toilet – have a supportive effect.
-They help reduce venous congestion in the rectum and prevent further functional stress.
+They help reduce venous congestion in the rectum and prevent further functional burdens.

 How can the intestinal flora be stabilized and ailments reduced through prevention?